rynti/openLima/openLima/LINUXREADME.txt

 	This will install some OpenGL-libraries and the boost framework: sudo apt-get install mesa-common-dev freeglut3-dev libboost-all-dev

-OpenLima: (The engine)
+openLima: (The engine)
 	You should execute this command from the directory where this readme is:

-	cd ./OpenLima;sudo ./compile.sh;cd ../
+	cd ./openLima;sudo ./compile.sh;cd ../

-	If this didn't work, try to mark the compile.sh in the OpenLima-directory as an executable.
+	If this didn't work, try to mark the compile.sh in the openLima-directory as an executable.

 LimaBeans: (The program)
 	You should execute this command from the directory where this readme is: